vincentbernat/pragmatic-debian-packages/README.md

 Those are examples on how to build Debian packages using Debian tools while being quite loose on the policy.
 Those packages are not fit for the official Debian archive but may be OK for other usages.
-The packaging practices presented here are compatible with Debian 8 (Jessie) and more recent, and Ubuntu Precise and more recent.
+The packaging practices presented here are compatible with Debian 9 (Stretch) and more recent, and Ubuntu Bionic and more recent.
+If you wish to support older distributions, switch to the `2016` tag.

 See the following articles for some background:
 [Pragmatic Debian packaging](http://vincent.bernat.im/en/blog/2016-pragmatic-debian-packaging.html).